 Heather Gleason, Director

-The Division of Planning and Development plans and manages the Park District’s Capital Improvement Program.
+The Division of Planning and Development implements the Park District’s Capital Improvement Program.
 As part of this process, the Department manages land acquisitions; conducts inventory and historic analysis; designates landmarks; establishes design standards for parks; produces initial development plans and design documents; reviews landscape and architectural plans for parkland; performs research and policy analysis; writes grants; and works with other park departments, community groups, and city agencies to determine the location, scope, and design of parks.

 The Division of Capital Construction directs and manages the District’s capital construction projects.
 These may involve the construction, restoration and/or rehabilitation of District facilities, structures, landscapes, monuments, and infrastructure, as well as the development of new parks.
 Members of the department provide construction project management, design implementation, technical and professional support, and finance management.
 This department is also responsible for managing the District’s Job Order Contracting program, and for issuing District permits to outside contractors.